NVIDIA/warp/docs/modules/runtime.rst

         # end capture and return a graph object
         graph = wp.capture_end(device="cuda")

-We strongly recommend the use of the the try-finally pattern when capturing graphs because the `finally` statement will ensure :func:`wp.capture_end <capture_end>` gets called, even if an exception occurs during capture, which would otherwise trap the stream in a capturing state.
+We strongly recommend the use of the try-finally pattern when capturing graphs because the `finally` statement will ensure :func:`wp.capture_end <capture_end>` gets called, even if an exception occurs during capture, which would otherwise trap the stream in a capturing state.